GregRos/parjs/README.md

 ## What's a parser-combinator library?
 It's a library for building complex parsers out of smaller, simpler ones.
 It also provides a set of those simpler building block parsers.

 For example, if you have a parser `digit` for parsing decimal digits, you can parse a number by applying `digit` multiple times until it fails, and then producing the consumed text as a result.
+Then you can use another *combinator*  to convert the result to a number.

-By combining different parsers in different ways, you can construct parsers for arbitrary expressions.
+By combining different parsers in different ways, you can construct parsers for arbitrary expressions and language.s

-Here is how you might construct a parser for text in the form `(a, b, c, ...)` where `a, b, c` are integers.
-One feature of the expression is that arbitrary amounts of whitespace are allowed between tokens.
+Here is how you might construct a parser for text in the form `(a, b, c, ...)` where `a, b, c` are floating point numbers.
+One feature of the expression is that arbitrary amounts of whitespace are allowed in between the numbers.

-	let int = Parjs.int(); //parse an integer, sign allowed let spaces = Parjs.spaces.q;
-	let sep = Parjs.string(",").then(spaces).q; //equivalent to the regex /,\s*/ let openingParen = Parjs.string("(").q;
+	//Built-in building block parser for floating point numbers. let tupleElement = Parjs.float();
+	//Allow whitespace around elements:
-	let closingParen = Parjs.string(")").q;
+	let paddedElement = tupleElement.between(Parjs.spaces);
-	let separated = int.manySepBy(sep);
+	//Multiple instances of {paddedElement}, separated by a comma: let separated = paddedElement.manySepBy(Parjs.string(","));
-	let final = Parjs.seq(openingParen, spaces, separated, spaces, closingParen).map(x => x[0]);
+	//Surround everything with parentheses:
+	let surrounded = separated.between(Parjs.string("("), Parjs.string(")"));

+	//prints [1, 2, 3]:
+	console.log(surrounded.parse("(1,  2 , 3 )"));

-In the above example, we use built-in basic parsers for specific strings and integers, and we also use several *combinators* that work on those parsers and combine them to give new ones.
+In the above example, things like `Parjs.float()`, `Parjs.spaces`, and `Parjs.string(str)` are building-block parsers and things like `.between(p)` and `.manySepBy(p)` and *combinators* that work on existing parsers to give you new ones.

-First we use `manySepBy`, that parses occurences of parser `p` (in this case, the `int` parser) separated by occurrences of `sep` (in this case, the string `, `).
-Then we also use then `seq` combinator, that applies multiple parsers in sequence and returns their results in an array.

-Parser-combinators allow you to construct complicated parsers in a concise and readable way, a lot closer to the problem domain (recognizing a distinctive grammar) than the bare metal of iterating over characters and comparing them or the opaque syntax of regular expressions.

 Parser-combinators can also emit informative error messages when parsing fails.